balusena/logistics/README.md

 # logistics
-This repository is for storing logistics project files.klu
+This repository is for storing logistics project files.